 Don’t forget to check the right of construction

-The right of construction is subject to property law and must be registered in the Land Registry.
-The right can be obtained, for example, on the basis of a contract or a decision of a public authority.
+The building right is subject to property law and must be registered in the Land Registry.
+The right can be acquired, for example, on the basis of a contract or a decision of a public authority.
 It can then be transferred, inherited or used for the purposes of a mortgage.

-The seller should know what type of land it is
+The seller should know what type of land is involved

-Land, arable land, plot, building plot, garden… These are all terms we may encounter in connection with cadastral designation, or the Land Registry.
+Land, arable land, plot, building plot, garden… These are all terms we may come across in connection with cadastral designation.
 What exactly do they mean and how can they affect future use?

-At first glance, two identical parcels of land, but the values can be diametrically different.
+At first glance, two identical pieces of land, but the values can be diametrically opposed.
 There can be many reasons for this.
 However, the type of land is one of the most significant.
-The type is indicated in the Land Registry, for information on the functional use, the zoning plan should be consulted.
+The type is indicated in the Land Registry, for information on the functional use you need to consult the zoning plan.
 There you will find out whether the land is intended for the construction of a family house.
 It is this variable that then significantly influences the future price.
 It is perfectly logical – you will not find many buyers without the ambition to build a house or at least a holiday home.
 In some cases, it is necessary to resolve, for example, the removal of land from the agricultural fund.

 What about the sale of municipal land?